Middle School Curriculum

 In the ninth-grade English course, students study renowned short stories, classic American and multicultural literature, and Shakespearean drama.
 They analyze literary techniques, synthesize information from several sources on a single topic, understand how genre relates to theme, compare universal themes, and appreciate precise language.
 Developing the student’s voice on paper, exploring more complex grammar through writing, revising, and peer-editing are emphases throughout the year.
 By the end of the spring term, students compile a writing portfolio that documents and highlights their progress.

 Language Skills is an elected core-curricular course that is offered in grades 7-9 in lieu of a foreign language

 The focus of the language skills course is on the structure of language and the development of written expression and reading comprehension.
-It is a skills-based English language course in which grammar, the writing process, and reading strategies are directly taught and practiced.
+It is a skills-based English language course in which grammar, the writing process, and active reading strategies are directly taught and practiced.
 The objectives are to strengthen the English language skills of our students and to provide them with a foundation for future language study.